BarkingBad/coinbase-spark/readme.md

 make run
 ```

-## Run spark structured streaming query
-After running the Docker container, the link to a Jupyter notebook will be displayed, open it in a browser.
-Note that the current working directory will be mounted as a directory for Jupyter.
+Open Jupyter in the browser: http://127.0.0.1:8888.
+Note that the current working directory will be mounted as a working directory for Jupyter.

+## Assignments
+Open `Notebook.ipynb` in Jupyter to see the assignmets.

+## Running spark structured streaming queries

 Please keep in mind that you need to manually stop the session using `spark.stop()`.
 Even though some exceptions may occur this closes the websocket session correctly.